IBM/aspera-cli/docs/README.erb.md

 `Webhook endpoint URI` : `http://localhost:8080/processing/script1.sh`

-Then, the postprocessing script executed withh be `script1.sh`.
+Then, the postprocessing script executed will be `script1.sh`.

 Environment variables at set to the values provided by the web hook which are the same as Faspex 4 postprocessing.